Region Sønderjylland–Schleswig

-Region Sønderjylland–Schleswig is the regional centre for cross-border cooperation between the municipalities of Tønder, Aabenraa, Haderslev and Sønderborg, the regional council of southern Denmark, the districts Schleswig-Flensburg and Nordfriesland, and the city of Flensburg.
+Region Sønderjylland–Schleswig is the regional centre for cross-border cooperation between the municipalities of Tønder, Aabenraa, Haderslev and Sønderborg, the regional council of southern Denmark, the districts Schleswig-Flensburg and Nordfriesland, and the independent city of Flensburg.

 Region Sønderjylland–Schleswig was established on 16 September 1997 in Aabenraa.
 It is a recognized Euroregion, a legislative cooperation between two or more European regions sharing a common border.
 All Euroregions are organised in the Association of European Border Regions with its head domicile in Gronau.
 The coordinating centre for the cross border cooperation within Region Sønderjylland–Schleswig is fulfilled by the Regional Office in Padborg.

 Name

 Region Sønderjylland–Schleswig refers to the historical background of the cross-border cooperation.
 Both Schleswig and Sønderjylland have become two independent institutions which characterized the old Duchy of Schleswig which was divided in 1920 between Denmark and Germany.
-The southeastern part of Region Sønderjylland-Schleswig, which is in the German district of Rendsburg-Eckernförde, declined to become part of the cross-border cooperation.
+The southeastern part of Region Sønderjylland–Schleswig, which is in the German district of Rendsburg-Eckernförde, declined to become part of the cross-border cooperation.